joannejc/DCTTS-PyTorch/README.md

 [Librosa](https://librosa.github.io/librosa/) to compute.

 ## 2. Train Text2Mel
 To train text2mel module, run the following command `python text2mel.py`.
 Evaluation audio will be saved in local directory called `save_stuff/text2mel`.
+One can adjust the *batch_size* hyperparameter in the `train_text2mel.py` to maximize GPU usage.

+## 3. Train SSRN
+To train text2mel module, run the following command `python text2mel.py`.
+Evaluation audio will be saved in local directory called `save_stuff/ssrn`.
+One can adjust the *batch_size* hyperparameter in the `train_ssrn.py` to maximize GPU usage.

 # Todo
 1. batching